clement-destephen/clement-destephen.github.io/_posts/2022-09-12-viola-da-gamba.markdown

 {% include image-gallery.html folder="/assets/images/viole/2_front_plates" %}

-Glueing the pieces together is made with a special mixture of hide/fish glue, sometimes involving boiling the wood pieces in water, like for the plates or just bringing them to a higher temperature.
+Glueing the pieces together is made with a special mixture of hide/fish glue, sometimes involving boiling the wood pieces in water or just bringing them to a higher temperature.

 After that, a lot of time is spent planing the plates, measuring their thickness in order to match the historical model.